jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### getAllUsers

-this method will return all users from the database in a form of a json.
+this method will return all users from the database in the form of a JSON.

 There are no parameters in this function.

-It returns all users from the databsse folder in form of an php assoc array.
+It returns all users from the database folder in the form of a php assoc array.
 ```php
     public function getAllUsers(): array
     {